LF477/OOPSOLIDAnimal/README.md

-# OOPSOLIDHuman
+# OOPSOLIDAnimal
-Creates Human using Builder and Bridge pattern
+Creates Animal using Builder and Bridge pattern